 Efficiency is when the body rotates and moves effectively in sequence creating optimum speeds at the ideal moments.
 The result is a balanced and effective movement of the body with a quickly moving golf club producing ideal clubbed speeds at impact.

 Another problem is that most of us use feel to determine whether we are swinging correctly and to make adjustments if necessary.
-The problem with feel is that its based on personal experience.
+The problem with feeling is that it’s based on personal experience.
 Basically, you can’t feel what you don’t know how to feel and we can’t do something we don’t know how to do.

 The first thing I look for is the ideal Sideband of the body or spine tilt.
 If measured this will be 20 degrees.

-Next I look at a few of the basics of my address including my trail leg position, back of lead hand to the target and the rotation of the lead foot.
+Next, I look at a few of the basics of my address including my trail leg position, back of the lead hand to the target and the rotation of the lead foot.

 I also check the alignment of the club shaft to the lead shoulder and make sure the club head is beneath my nose.
 There will be a space between the club head and the ball position.